Tomev/qcflow/docs/source/model-registry.rst

 .. code-block:: python

-    import mlflow
+    import qcflow
     import os

-    mlflow.set_registry_uri("databricks-uc://my-databricks-shard1")
+    qcflow.set_registry_uri("databricks-uc://my-databricks-shard1")

 OSS Unity Catalog Model Registry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To use an `OSS Unity Catalog <https://www.unitycatalog.io/>`_ server as your MLflow model registry, specify the UC server address in the MLflow registry URI in the format ``"uc:http://localhost:8080"``.
-If your unity catalog server is configured to use authentication, set the environmental variable ``"MLFLOW_UC_OSS_TOKEN"``.
+To use an `OSS Unity Catalog <https://www.unitycatalog.io/>`_ server as your QCFlow model registry, specify the UC server address in the QCFlow registry URI in the format ``"uc:http://localhost:8080"``.
+If your unity catalog server is configured to use authentication, set the environmental variable ``"QCFLOW_UC_OSS_TOKEN"``.

 **Use the OSS unity catalog model registry using a bearer token**

 .. code-block:: python

-    import mlflow
+    import qcflow
     import os

-    mlflow.set_registry_uri("uc:http://localhost:8080")
+    qcflow.set_registry_uri("uc:http://localhost:8080")
-    # Set this environment variable for MLflow to use your UC OSS token
+    # Set this environment variable for QCFlow to use your UC OSS token
-    os.environ["MLFLOW_UC_OSS_TOKEN"] = "<your OSS UC access token>"
+    os.environ["QCFLOW_UC_OSS_TOKEN"] = "<your OSS UC access token>"

 Deploy and Organize Models with Aliases and Tags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^